 When in doubt, please call our toll free line or ferry terminals – they will be able to advise you of service interruptions and help you rebook/cancel.

-For Bar Harbor departures, customers should check-in at least 1 hour prior to departure on travel day.
-Customers are encouraged to check-in the evening prior to travel between 3:00PM and 8:00PM local time or on the morning of travel between 8:00AM and 11:00AM to receive an express pass for boarding when loading begins.
-Please note that customers should not arrive for loading on travel day prior to 1:30PM.
+All passengers, including walk-on, must check-in at least 1 hour prior to the schedule departure time.
+For Yarmouth departures, check-in is same day only.
+For Bar Harbor departures, customers may also check-in the evening prior to travel between 3:00PM and 5:00PM local time or on the morning of travel between 8:00AM and 11:00AM and receive an express pass for boarding.
+Express pass holders should not arrive for loading prior to 1:30PM.